TSharma05/energy_calendar/README.md

 - cleanData had to have a count added to make the highlighting of each date easier
 - Import EnergyCal to the CSVData.
 The data is then sent to the EnergyCal page
 - In App.js change EnergyCal to CSVData.
 Be sure to import CSVData to App.js as well.

+## Add Shaded Regions for Each Date ##
+*Now that the data has been passed from CSVData to EnergyCal as props we can use it to create the shaded regions for each date*

+- This will be done in the EnergyCal.js file
+- To make the data easier to use create a new variable:
+    - let csvData = props.data
+- We want the calendar to jump to the month where the data is represented.
+To do this setActiveData using csvData[0].date.
+- Need a method that generates strings that will be used to assign the correct className for each set of data.
+This is called getHighlight in the code.
+- The next method needed will loop through the csvData and assign the correct highlight region based on the count key from the data.
+This is called generateHighlight.
+- Inside the generateDatesForCurrentWeek method we will call the generateHighlight method.
+This will create the appropriate shaded region for each day.
+- In the EnergyCal.css file add the correct background color for each count option (1-5) so the correct colors are displayed.